 Step 5: Review the outcome

 After the investigation, the bureau will notify you of the results.
+If the dispute was successful, the corrected information will be updated on your report.

 How long does it take to see a score change?

-Removing a single significant negative item, such as a collection account or a fraudulent hard inquiry, can result in a meaningful score jump, sometimes 20 to 50 points or more depending on the rest of your credit profile.
+The investigation window is generally 30 to 45 days.
+Your score is recalculated each time a lender or scoring model pulls your report.
+Removing a single significant negative item can result in a meaningful score jump, sometimes 20 to 50 points or more depending on the rest of your credit profile.

 Disputing errors vs. "credit repair" tactics

 Disputing genuine errors is your legal right and it works because the underlying claim is valid.
+What doesn't work is disputing accurate negative information with the goal of overwhelming bureaus into removing it.

 Kikoff offers free dispute tooling for all users, with no purchase required, and helps you file disputes with the bureaus without the confusion of going it alone.